 The Convention (OAS Treaty B-47) is open for ratification by any member State of the Organization of American States.
 It has been ratified by Costa Rica, Ecuador, Panama, Haiti and Venezuela (all abolitionist), as well as Antigua and St. Lucia (retentionist).
 Signatories that have yet to ratify it include Argentina, Bolivia, Chile, Dominican Republic, El Salvador, Nicaragua, Paraguay and Uruguay (all abolitionist).

-also occasionally frame the assurances clause in mandatory language.
-As an example, the 1908 treaty between the United States and Portugal declares in an in an annex to the instrument of ratification:
+treaties may also occasionally frame the assurances clause in mandatory language.

+As an example, the 1908 treaty between the United States and Portugal declares in an annex to the instrument of ratification: